AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/context.md

 description: Documentation of Aztec's Private and Public execution contexts
 hide_table_of_contents: false
 ---
-# Overview of this page (change this title)

-We want ot include some over arching details on what is included inside the context structure, and give an overview of what it actually is.
+# The Function Context

-## What is the context.
+## What is the context
 The context is a variable that is made available within every function in `Aztec.nr`.
-As mentioned in the KERNEL CIRCUIT SECTION.
-The application context is a structure that contains all of the infromation a function needs from the kernel circuit, as well as all the information the kernel needs after a function execution completes.
+As mentioned in the [kernel circuit documentation](../../concepts/advanced/circuits/kernels/private_kernel.md).
+At the beginning of a function's execution, the context contains all of the kernel information that application needs to execute.
+During the lifecycle of a transaction, the function will update the context with each of it's side effects (created notes, nullifiers etc.).
+At the end of a function's execution the mutated context is returned to the kernel to be checked for validity.

-Behind the scenes, Aztec noir will pass data the kernel needs to and from a circuit, this is completely abstracted away from the developer.
-In an application developer's eyes; the context is a useful structure that allows access to anything on the aztec blockchain outside of the current circuit (REWORD THIS SECTION).
+Behind the scenes, Aztec noir will pass data the kernel needs to and from a circuit, this is abstracted away from the developer.
+In an developer's eyes; the context is a useful structure that allows access and mutate the state of the `Aztec` blockchain.

-## What is contained within the context.
+## Two context's one API
+The `Aztec` blockchain contains two execution environments (ADD REFERENCE).
+- Private, for private transactions taking place on user's devices.
+- Public, for public transactions taking place on the network's sequencers.

+As there are two distinct execution environments, they both require slightly differing execution contexts.
+Despite their differences; the API's for interacting with each are unified.
+Leading to minimal context switch when working between the two environments.

+The following section will cover both contexts.

+## The Private Context

-The code snippet below shows what is currently contained within the private context.
+The code snippet below shows what is contained within the private context.
 #include_code private-context /yarn-project/noir-libs/noir-aztec/src/context.nr rust

 ### Private Context Broken Down